python/devguide/developer-workflow/lang-changes.rst

 PEP process
 -----------

 Once you are certain you have a language change proposal which will appeal to the general Python community, you can begin the :abbr:`PEP (Python enhancement proposal)` process to officially propose the change.
 See :pep:`1` for information on PEPs and the PEP process, and the :pep:`PEP Index <0>` for examples.

-If the PEP is accepted, then your proposed language change will be introduced in the next release of Python.
+If the PEP is accepted, then your language change will be introduced in a future release of Python.
 Otherwise, your PEP will be recorded as rejected along with an explanation, to inform others who may propose a similar language change in the future.

 .. _issue tracker: https://github.com/python/cpython/issues